-The Group's and the Company's objective in estimating future cash flows is to determine the expected value, or the probability-weighted mean, of the full range of possible outcomes, considering all reasonable and supportable information available at the reporting date without undue cost or effort.
-The Group and the Company estimates future cash flows considering a range of scenarios which have commercial substance and give a good representation of possible outcomes.
+The Company's objective in estimating future cash flows is to determine the expected value, or the probability-weighted mean, of the full range of possible outcomes, considering all reasonable and supportable information available at the reporting date without undue cost or effort.
+The Company estimates future cash flows considering a range of scenarios which have commercial substance and give a good representation of possible outcomes.
 The cash flows from each scenario are probability-weighted and discounted using current assumptions.

-(f) Takaful and retakaful certificates accounting treatment (continued)

-(vi) Measurement - certificates not measured under PAA (continued)

-(i) Takaful certificates - initial measurement (continued)
+- (f) Takaful and retakaful certificates accounting treatment (continued) - (vi) Measurement certificates not measured under PAA (continued) - (i) Takaful certificates initial measurement (continued)

-When estimating future cash flows, the Group and the Company includes all cash flows that are within the contract boundary including:
+When estimating future cash flows, the Company includes all cash flows that are within the contract boundary including: